 2.1.1 Crowd support and home advantage

 Home advantage has been widely studied in the literature.
 One of the first to formally document the existence of a certain home advantage in sports were Schwartz & Barsky (1977).
 They find that home advantage exists in varying degrees across different sports.
-In their research they suggest that the major contributor to home advantage is social support as they find a strong relationship between audience size and home advantage.
+In their research they suggest that the major contributor to home advantage is social support, as they find a strong relationship between audience size and home advantage.
 Nevill and Holder (1999) support this claim as they produce similar results in their analysis of home advantage in English and Scottish football matches.
 Ponzo & Scoppa (2018) argue that a home crowd can be a positive stimulus for home team players and can create an intimidating and hostile environment for the opposition .
 Home team performance is raised relative to away team performance as their effort and energy is stimulated by the positive support from the crowd .
 Ponzo & Scoppa base their conclusions on the analysis of same stadium derbies in Rome and Milan to mitigate other possible factors of home advantage such as traveling and familiarity effects.
 They find that when controlling for referee decisions and other factors such as team strength, the home team still performs better in the local derby.

 An interesting question then arises whether all teams experience a similar boost from their home crowd or that certain team characteristics or crowd characteristics could be associated with higher levels of home advantage.
 Each home crowd is unique, crowds differ substantially in size, density and also fanaticism.
 Carron and Agnew (1994) find a significant positive relationship between home advantage and crowd density.
 In other words, more crowd support leads to a stronger home performance relative to away performance and consequently a higher chance of a home win than an away win.
 Fischer & Haucap (2020) also find that there seems to be a significant alteration in the strength of home advantage due to differences in crowd occupancy.
 They found a significant decrease in home advantage in the Bundesliga when crowd support is absent.
 However in the 2nd Bundesliga and 3rd Liga home advantage did not change significantly during ghost games.
 They account this difference to the differences in occupancy rates between these competitions.

 However by other researchers, some questions have been raised as to whether crowd size and occupancy actually are important.
 Pollard (1986) negates the importance of crowd size and crowd density.
 In his argument Pollard(1986) uses the notion of a similar magnitude in home advantage across first and second divisions across Europe.
 Despite the vast differences in crowd size and often also crowd density between first and second divisions, the home advantage still persists.
 Furthermore, Salminen (1993) and Strauss (2002) claim that crowd support in the form of cheering does not affect team performance.
-In fact, they even find support for the case that teams are motivated by nonsupportive audience and play better in such situations.
+In fact, they even find support for the case that teams are motivated by non-supportive audience and play better in such situations.

 Different results seem to occur because of the difficulty in disentangling each of the various forces driving home advantage.
 Pollard (2008) explains that struggles concerning the unraveling of individual factors effect on home advantage sterns from the phenomenon that multiple psychological and physiological influences involved all interact with each other and possibly reinforce each others significance.
 For exactly this reason do “ghost games” provide such an unique opportunity to specifically study changes in home advantage as a consequence of crowd support.
 Therefore we use “ghost games” to examine whether crowd occupancy and crowd size significantly affect team performance.